 II – Equipment of overvoltage category II is energy-consuming equipment to be supplied from the fixed installation. — Examples of such equipment are appliances, portable tools and other household and similar loads.

 I – Equipment of overvoltage category I is equipment for connection to circuits in which measures are taken to limit transient overvoltages to an appropriately low level.
-In general this means you have applied transient suppression or use regulation to limit transients to pre-defined levels. * Source: IEC 60664-1 Ed.
-2, section 188.8.131.52
+In general this means you have applied transient suppression or use regulation to limit transients to predefined levels. * Source: IEC 60664-1 section 18.104.22.168

 Pollution Degree is an Arabic numeral characterizing the expected pollution of the micro-environment.
 Micro-environmental conditions depend primarily on the macro-environmental conditions in which the equipment is located and in many cases the environments are identical.
 However, the micro-environment can be better or worse than the macro-environment where, for example, enclosures, heating, ventilation or dust influence the micro-environment.

 PD1 – Pollution degree 1 – No pollution or only dry, non-conductive pollution occurs.
 The pollution has no influence.

 PD2 – Pollution degree 2 – Only non-conductive pollution occurs except that occasionally a temporary conductivity caused by condensation is to be expected.

 PD3 – Pollution degree 3 – Conductive pollution occurs or dry non-conductive pollution occurs which becomes conductive due to condensation which is to be expected.

 PD4 –Pollution degree 4 – Continuous conductivity occurs due to conductive dust, rain or other wet conditions.